orangespaceman/heatmap-google-form/readme.md

 The form should have four fields:

  - Postcode: This should be a text field
- - Attendees: This will be a number, probably between 1-10.
  - Lat and Lon: These fields should be optional.
 They won't be filled in by any users.
 Instead, [Postcodes.io](https://postcodes.io/) is used to geocode the postcode and retrieve a latitude and longitude.
+ - Attendees: This will be a number, probably between 1-10.

+The four inputs *must* be in this order: postcode, lat, lon, attendees.

 Find out the IDs for these four input fields to add to the config.
 The easiest way to do this is to use the browser's webdev inspector.
 See [this link](https://github.com/jsdevel/google-form) for detail.
 They will probably be named `entry.xxxxx`.